stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 The **[Carry](https://en.wikipedia.org/wiki/Carry_flag)** (C) flag is used by the ALU as a carry or borrow bit for addition and subtraction.
 The ALU also uses it as a ninth bit for the bit shifting operations.

-Before an addition, the Carry flag needs to be set if the addition includes a carry bit or cleared if it does not.
+Before an addition, you need to set the Carry flag if it includes a carry bit or clear it if it does not.
 The ALU then updates this flag when the addition operation is complete.
 It gets set if the result of the addition includes a carry bit.
 It gets cleared if the result does not include a carry bit.

-Before a subtraction, the Carry flag needs to be set if the subtraction does not include a borrow bit or cleared if it does.
+Before a subtraction, you need to set the Carry flag if it does not include a borrow bit or clear it if it does.
 The ALU then updates this flag when the subtraction operation is complete.
 It gets set if it did not need to borrow a bit.
 It gets cleared if it did need to borrow a bit.

 The **Negative** (N) flag is useful when values are being interpreted as signed values.
 The most significant bit (the sign bit) indicates if the value is positive or negative.
 Some instructions update this flag to the same state as bit #7 of the instruction result.
 If we know that the instruction result is the MSB of a signed value, this flag indicates if the value is positive or negative.

-(Note that the borrowing is conceptual since, as explained earlier, the ALU turns subtraction into addition.)
+(The borrowing is conceptual since the ALU turns subtraction into addition.)

 The ALU sets the [**Overflow**](https://en.wikipedia.org/wiki/Overflow_flag) (V) flag when the sign bit of the result of an addition or subtraction does not have the expected state.
 This is specifically when the values being added or subtracted are interpreted as signed 8-bit values.
 It is only useful to check for overflow after adding or subtracting the MSBs of two signed values.
 If the Overflow flag is set then overflow has occurred and the result is not valid.
 If this flag is not set then overflow has not occurred.